zkutalik/ssimp_software/docu/manual_ssimp.md

 `--missingness [TRUE]` enable variable sample size approach.
 This is automatically set to `FALSE` if `N` is not provided or `N` is set to `NA`.

 ### Note
+[//]: -------
 - If no `impute.range`, not `impute.snps` is chosen, then all variants in the refpanel are imputed that are not provided as tag SNPs.
 - if your positions are not on hg19, you can use LiftOver as a command line tool: http://genome.ucsc.edu/cgi-bin/hgLiftOver
 - The option `missingness` is automatically set to FALSE if `N` is not provided or `N` is set to `NA`.

 ## Format of GWAS dataset
+[//]: -------------------------------
-Column names are automatically recognized.
-The log file will indicate which columns are used and recognized.
-Positions should be coded as the same as the reference panel.
-It is not needed, but N should be reported.
+Column names are automatically recognized using commonly used names.
+The `log` file will indicate which columns are used and recognized.
+Positions should match the positions in the reference panel (e.g. both hg19).
+It is recommended to provide the sample size (N), as incorporating missingness leads to a more accurate estimate.

+## Reference panel
+[//]: -------------------------------

 ## Imputation
+[//]: -------------------------------
-For more details on the imputation, please see us (2017).
+For more details on the summary statistics imputation method, please see our-paper (2017).

-`insert here a brief recap`
+`insert here a brief recap of the method`

-- if SNP ids are present in the GWAS, then pos copied from reference panel.
+- If SNP-ID are present in the GWAS, then pos copied from reference panel.
-- if SNP ids are not present, then the combination of Chr:Pos:A1:A2 are taken as identifier
+- If SNP-ID are not present, then the combination of Chr:Pos:A1:A2 are taken as identifier
-- Because either SNP ids or Chr:Pos:A1:A2 are used as identifier, it is also possible to impute indels.
+- Because either SNP-ID or Chr:Pos:A1:A2 are used as identifier, it is also possible to impute indels.
-- Z statistics is imputed, along with the `N.imp` (an estimate for the sample size) and `r2.pred` (imputation quality)
+- Z statistics are imputed, along with `N.imp` (an estimate for the sample size) and `r2.pred` (adjusted imputation quality).
+- To speed up computation, we use a sliding window approach (`--window.width` and `--flanking.width`).
+SNPs to be imputed are assigned to one window.
+The window number is reported in the `.imp.out` file.

 ## Output
+[//]: -------------------------------

 ### log file
+[//]: -------
-The `.imp.log` file provides a summary of the imputation done and the results of sanity checks.
+The `.imp.log` file provides a summary of the imputation done and the sanity check results.

 ### out file
+[//]: -------
-The `.imp.out` file has
-the following columns:
+The `.imp.out` file has the following columns:

-- `SNP` SNP id (if present)
+- `SNP` SNP-ID
 - `Chr` Chromosome (only 1 to 22 right now)
-- `Pos` Position (HG19)
+- `Pos` Position (hg19, or same as in reference panel)
-- `Z.imp` Z
+- `Z.imp` Imputed Z statistics
-- `N.imp` estimation of N (only if missingness was set to `TRUE`)
+- `N.imp` Estimation of N (only if missingness was set to `TRUE`)
-- `r2.pred` imputation quality (adjusted as in ...)
+- `r2.pred` Imputation quality (adjusted as in ...)
-- `A1` reference allele
+- `A1` Reference allele
-- `A2` effect allele
+- `A2` Effect allele
 - `window.nbr` in which window imputed
 - `lambda` lambda used to impute

-`.out.not` lists all the SNPs that were not found in the reference panel `.out.tnot` lists all the tSNPs that were not used as tSNPs (but needed): not found in the reference panel or had an NA in Z

 if `Z.imp NA` and `r2.pred 0` means that there was not tag SNP.